kuwaai/genai-os/docker/README.md

 ## Environment Installation
 The following instructions have been tested on Ubuntu 22.04 LTS, if you are using a different Linux distribution, please refer to the relevant documentation.
-If you need to use GPU for model inference, please install CUDA and NVIDIA Container Toolkit.
+If you need to use NVIDIA GPU for model inference, please install CUDA and NVIDIA Container Toolkit.

 ### 1. (Optional) Install CUDA Driver